paritytech/github-issue-sync/README.md

       - name: github-issue-sync
         uses: paritytech/github-issue-sync@tag
         with:
-          # A token with "write:org", "read:org" and "repo" permissions
+          # The token needs to have the following permissions
+          # - "read:org" is used to read the project's board
+          # - "write:org" is used to assign issues to the project's board
+          # - "repo" is used to access issues through the API
           token: ${{ secrets.PROJECTS_TOKEN }}

           # The number of the project which the issues will be synced to